-All classes have structured sessions to develop communication and interaction skills, such as breakfast, structured break times and News Round.
-Each classroom will use and display the Zones of Regulation, to enable pupils to identify their emotions and strategies to manage them.
-All classes will also have daily Reflection Time to focus on the Social, Moral, Spiritual and Cultural theme for the week, as well as weekly PSHE/SRE lessons.
+All classes have structured sessions to develop communication and interaction skills.
+Each classroom uses and displays the Zones of Regulation, to enable pupils to identify their emotions and strategies to manage them.
+All classes also have daily Reflection Time to focus on the Social, Moral, Spiritual and Cultural theme for the week, as well as regular PSHE/SRE lessons.
 Boxall Profiles can also be used for individual pupils to assess and plan a personalised social and emotional program.

-4. Understanding Anxiety, Crisis and Challenging Behaviour
+4. Understanding Stress, Crisis and Behaviour the Challenges

-At Southgate, we use the 'Six Stages of a Crisis Model' to understand the link between anxiety, crisis and challenging behaviour.
-Not all pupils in crisis will display challenging behaviour and some pupils may display challenging behaviour when not in crisis.
+At Southgate, we use the 'Six Stages of a Crisis Model' to understand the link between stress, crisis and challenging behaviour.
+Not all pupils in crisis will display behaviour that challenges and some pupils may display behaviour that challenges when not in crisis.